mattdesl/canvas-sketch-util/docs/math.md

 ### `v = smoothstep(edge0, edge1, x)`

 Performs smooth Hermite interpolation between 0 and 1 when `edge0 < x < edge1`.
 This is useful in cases where a threshold function with a smooth transition is desired.

+<a name="damp"></a>

+### `n = damp(a, b, lambda, dt)`

+Smoothly interpolate a number from `a` toward `b` using the `lambda` power and `dt` (delta time typically in seconds) to maintain frame rate independent movement.
+For details, see [Frame Rate Independent Damping Using Lerp](http://www.rorydriscoll.com/2016/03/07/frame-rate-independent-damping-using-lerp/).

+A higher `lambda` value will make the movement more sudden, and a lower value will make the movement more gradual.

+<a name="dampArray"></a>

+### `vec = dampArray(a, b, lambda, dt, out = [])`

+Smoothly interpolate a vector array from `a` toward `b` using the `lambda` power and `dt` (delta time typically in seconds) to maintain frame rate independent movement.
+For details, see [Frame Rate Independent Damping Using Lerp](http://www.rorydriscoll.com/2016/03/07/frame-rate-independent-damping-using-lerp/).

+A higher `lambda` value will make the movement more sudden, and a lower value will make the movement more gradual.

+The returned output is stored in `out` array, or if no parameter is given, a new array is created.

 <a name="mapRange"></a>